-YARD, FLANKING means the sideyard of a corner lot which sideyard extends from the front yard to the rearyard between the flanking lot line and the nearest main wall of any main building or structure.
+rearyard between the flanking lot line and the nearest main wall of any main building or structure.

 YARD, ABUTTING means the yard of an abutting lot which shares a lot line of subject property.
 ZONING MAP means the map or maps attached to and forming part of the Regulations.
-This page has been intentionally left blank.